davibaldin/io.infolayer/README.md

 ## Code

 - Components are pure Java code.
-Executor Services relies on OSGi (Apache Felix 7.0) for class loading isolation and mudularity.
+Executor Services relies on OSGi (Apache Felix) for class loading isolation and mudularity.

 ## Build